polycode-in/services_landing_page/content/articles/what_is_polycode.md

 When I am not working, I play video games, hangout with my friends and family, ride bike and watch anime.
 I am in Twitter if you wanna know more :)

 ### Viswajeet Lenka
-I was into technology since I was 10.
 Earlier I found new technologies amusing and was impressed how they work.
 Now I build them with all scalable and safe methodologies available in the industry which directly or indirectly impacts the world and its people through Polycode.
-Apart from building, I play games, I do monochromic photography.
+I believe anything and everything is possible through technology.
 If what is written above interests you, you can find me on Twitter. ;)